gogolcorp/go-gadgeto/README.md

 The templates part must follow the same filetree as the project that is created.

 ## Make command

+The make command generates files with automatic recognition of your fields.

 ### Make new model

 With **go-gadgeto**, you can use the `make model` command.
 It will create a new model and repository file with fields of your choice !